 \section{How (and why) the main example was found}

-The process of finding the diagram for $7_1\#\overline{7_1}$ and the discovery of its unexpectedly low unknotting number had its genesis in another ongoing project of the authors: our search for an example to answer a different question, namely whether or not unknotting number is invariant under mutation.
-This is Problem 1.69(C) in Kirby's problem list \cite{kir93}.
+The process of finding the diagram for $7_1\#\overline{7_1}$ above and the discovery of its unexpectedly low unknotting number came as a consequence of another ongoing project of the authors: our search for an example to show that unknotting number is not invariant under mutation.
+This would answer Problem 1.69(C) in Kirby's problem list \cite{kir93}, in the negative.
 Our approach to that problem included building a collection of knots which would have unknotting number 4 (if unknotting number were additive), but which would have comparatively small signature.
-While the inequality $|\sigma(K)|/2\leq u(K)$ \cite{mu65} is useful in bounding unknotting number from below, it can be difficult to find knots where the difference between these two quantities is known to be greater than 1 (which we needed for our search), although work of Stoimenow \cite{sto02} is a significant outlier, which deserves to be more widely known.
+The inequality $|\sigma(K)|/2\leq u(K)$ \cite{mu65} is useful in bounding unknotting number from below, but it can be difficult to find knots where the difference between these two quantities is known to be greater than 1 (which we needed for our search), although work of Stoimenow \cite{sto02} is a significant outlier, which deserves to be more widely known.
 On the other hand, the facts that signature is additive under connected sum, and that the signature of the mirror image of a knot $K$ is the negative of the signature of $K$ (see, e.g., \cite{mu65}), means that is it a routine matter to build connected sums where the unknotting number would be large, if unknotting number were additive, but where the signature is small.
-It was for this reason that we began to search for knots a few crossing changes away from connected sums of low crossing number knots with known unknotting number, in order to build a collection of new knots with (if unknotting number were additive) high enough unknotting number to be useful for our search.
+It was for this reason that we began to search for knots a few crossing changes away from connected sums of low crossing number knots with known unknotting number, in order to build a collection of new knots with (if unknotting number were additive) high enough unknotting number to be useful for our project.